Mariarosaria Taddeo

 Mariarosaria Taddeo is an Italian philosopher working on the ethics of digital technologies.
 She is Professor of Digital Ethics and Defence Technologies at the Oxford Internet Institute, University of Oxford.
 Between 2021 and 2025 she was Dstl (Defence science and technology lab) Ethics Fellow at the Alan Turing Institute, London.
-She is the author of 'The Ethics of Artificial Intelligence in Defence' (Oxford University Press, 2024).
+She is the author of 'The Ethics of Artificial Intelligence in Defence' (Oxford University Press, 2024).The book has also been translated to Italian as 'Codice di Guerra' (Raffaello Cortina Editore).
+She has a column in the Corriere della Sera.